 South Asian Americans (immigrants from India, Pakistan, Bangladesh, and surrounding countries) have unique risk factors for hypertension when compared to the general population and face numerous cultural, linguistic, and social barriers to accessing healthcare.

-To test the feasibility, adoption, and impact of integrating Community Health Worker-led health coaching with electronic health record (EHR)-based interventions to improve hypertension control among South Asian patients in New York City primary care practices.
+Work with NYU Grossman School of Medicine to test the feasibility, adoption, and impact of integrating Community Health Worker-led health coaching with electronic health record (EHR)-based interventions to improve hypertension control among South Asian patients in New York City primary care practices.

 The Healthfirst Solution